 Unique color combinations

-Try muted pastels or unusual high contrast color to make your artwork stand out.
+Try muted pastels or an unusual high contrast colors to make your artwork stand out.

 Minimal or outlined